W Las Vegas: Delano Las Vegas

 THEhotel signs were removed from the tower in June 2014, and were replaced two months later with new signs for the renamed hotel.
 Delano Las Vegas officially opened with a ribbon-cutting ceremony on September 2, 2014.
 A grand-opening party was held on September 18, 2014, with Samantha Ronson as DJ and a performance by Magic!.
 The party was also attended by Charlotte Ronson and actress Jaime King.
 The hotel's penthouses were the last remaining rooms to undergo renovations, with completion expected for October 2014.

 The new property was inspired by the Delano South Beach in Miami, while also having a Mojave Desert theme in addition to an abundance of white coloring.
 Delano Las Vegas was also an homage to 32nd U.S. president Franklin Delano Roosevelt, and included the Franklin lounge as well as iceboxes resembling Roosevelt's hat box.
 On display in the hotel's entrance was a 126,000-pound metaquartzite boulder, divided in half.
 The boulder, approximately 150 million years old, was nine feet tall and five feet deep.
 The hotel's designers had discovered the boulder while trekking in the Mojave Desert in Jean, Nevada, and the process to transport it to the hotel included the use of a 240-ton hydraulic crane.
 Like its predecessor, Delano Las Vegas also did not offer gambling.

 W Las Vegas

 On December 18, 2024, MGM renamed the property as W Las Vegas, in partnership with Marriott International and its W Hotels brand.
+Earlier in 2023, both companies launched the MGM Collection with Marriott Bonvoy.
 Marriott previously operated a W Las Vegas from 2016 to 2018, at the Sahara resort, known then as the SLS.
 An earlier W Las Vegas proposal was canceled in 2007.